apollographql/apollo-server/docs/source/integrations/middleware.md

 In this case, we recommend you swap out `apollo-server` for `apollo-server-express` (unless you are confident that you want to use a different Node.js framework).
 This change requires only a few lines and has a minimal effect on your server's existing behavior (`apollo-server` uses `apollo-server-express` under the hood).

-> We recommend Express because it's the most popular Node.js web framework, and it integrates well with many _other_ popular frameworks.
-It does have its limitations (for example, Express async support is not built around `Promise`s and `async` functions), but backward incompatible changes to the framework are rarer than in newer frameworks.
+> We recommend Express because it's the most popular Node.js web framework, and it integrates well with many _other_ popular libraries.
+It does have its limitations (for example, Express async support is not built around `Promise`s and `async` functions), but backward incompatible changes to the framework are rarer than in newer libraries.

 ### Handling server shutdown